GuiBDBello/JavaCheatBook/README.md

 # JavaCheatBook
-Repository created to upload samples of usage of libraries in Java
+Repository created to upload samples of usage of libraries in Java.

+## Image Magick
+Example of how to use Image Magick in Java.

+## Tesseract OCR
+Example of how to use Tesseract OCR in Java.

+## Util
+Example of how to create a Util Class in Java.